 Don’t be afraid to show your personality and promote your personal brand as this job seeker did in the opening to his cover letter.

 When you explore how to write a cover letter, take the time to assure that your first impression is a favorable one.
-Do your homework, craft your words carefully, and know how and why you fit with the company.
+Do your homework, craft your words carefully, and know in what ways and why you fit with the company.
 This is your opportunity to shine and ultimately land that new job.